What is Bridgeway Academy?

 Due to some of the limited diets of our students, parents provide all lunches, beverages, and snacks for their child.
 Please send lunches with contents that will not spoil in a an insulated container or lunch box.
 Additionally, we are required to follow ODJFS guidelines for nutritional purposes.
 Please try to send food from as many food groups as possible in your child’s lunch each day.
 If your child has any diet or allergy restrictions, please submit a note from your physician.

-Is there a BEFORE or AFTERCARE or a Latchkey program?
+Is there a Before/After Care or a Latchkey program?

 Does Bridgeway Academy encourage/schedule naps?